nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `Connectify` and the **Actor** is the `user`, unless specified otherwise)

-For each use case, "User is in list view" means an expectation that user has already executed the `list` command and is viewing the list of clients.
-However the user could be in the dashboard view, in this case the command will still work, but as an additional step, the user will be redirected to the list view after the command finishes executing.
+For each use case, "User is in client view" means an expectation that user has already executed the `list` command and is viewing the list of clients.
+However the user could be in the dashboard view, in this case the command will still work, but as an additional step, the user will be redirected to the client view after the command finishes executing.

-To enter the list view see Use case UC01:
+To enter the client view see Use case UC01:

-**Use case: UC01 - Enter list view**
+**Use case: UC01 - Enter client view**

 **MSS**

 1. User opens the app and is in dashboard view
-2. User requests to enter list view
+2. User requests to enter client view
-3. Connectify shows the list view
+3. Connectify shows the client view

     Use case ends.